KBRB

-KBRB is the call name of two radio stations licensed in Ainsworth, Nebraska to Sandhills Broadcasting LLC.
+KBRB is the call sign of two radio stations licensed in Ainsworth, Nebraska, to Sandhills Broadcasting LLC.
 They air a classic hits format on 92.7 FM and a country music format on 1400 AM.
 The AM station programming is also heard on translator K292HE, on 106.3 FM.
-Programming includes local news, agricultural news, CBS Radio News via Westwood One, Nebraska Cornhuskers sports via the Husker Sports Network, local high school sports, and a variety of country and classic hits.
+Programming includes local news, agricultural news, CBS News Radio, Nebraska Cornhuskers sports via the Husker Sports Network, local high school sports, and a variety of country and classic hits.